rodolfosanchezg/my-first-repo/readme.md

 Three of my favorite books are:

 - *The Unix Workbench* by Sean Cross
-- *First Java" by Kathy Sierra & Bert Bates
+- *First Java* by Kathy Sierra & Bert Bates
 - *Python Data Science Handbook* by Jave VanderPlas

 ### Food